tandao0909/python-for-ds-project/train/README.md

 # Rerun the evaluation

 After running the training step, the result will be stored at [evaluate/](./benchmark/) directory.
 Because the metrics to evaluate the best parameters needed to be considered by human, you need to manually input them at this step.

+Note: This step will also save the models.
+More result would be printed out.

 Change the `MODEL_DICT` at [evaluate.py](./evaluate.py).